Super Monkey Ball Banana Mania: Release

 The game was announced on June 15, 2021, though the game had its title leaked prior to its official announcement.
 On April 15, the Australian Classification Board issued a rating to a game under the name, followed by Brazil on June 10.
 One day before the announcement, box art and screenshots were leaked online.
 An animated launch trailer was produced by Powerhouse Animation, featuring music by Hyper Potions.

 Players who preordered the game received the "Bonus Cosmetic Pack" downloadable content (DLC) containing ten additional cosmetic customization items.
 A physical Anniversary Edition release comes with a collectible game sleeve, a reversible game cover, and a 40-page art book, along with a download code for the Bonus Cosmetic Pack DLC.
 The digital Deluxe Edition release includes four pieces of DLC, which are also available separately for purchase: the "Customization Pack" with ten additional customization items; the "Classic Character Pack", containing alternate skins for the six main characters that resemble the character models in the original Super Monkey Ball games; the "Classic Soundtrack" option, which replaces the in-game music tracks with their counterparts from the original Super Monkey Ball games; and the "Sega Legends Pack", containing three playable characters based on classic Sega game consoles: Game Gear, Sega Saturn, and Dreamcast.

 Reception

-Upon release, Super Monkey Ball: Banana Mania received "generally favorable" reviews, according to review aggregator Metacritic.
+Upon release, Super Monkey Ball Banana Mania received "generally favorable" reviews, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 70% of critics.